Some results on the generic vanishing of Koszul cohomology via deformation theory: Introduction.

 We could also fix a small $r$ and let $h^1$ to be arbitrarily large.
 This is

-\begin{theorem} The maximal rank conjecture (for quadrics) holds if $r\le4$. \end{theorem} The reason we can get rid of the restriction on degree of the line bundle for small $r$ is because we can always verify the hypothesis on $TX$ in theorem \ref{mainresult} (b) if $r\le4$.
+\begin{corollary} The maximal rank conjecture (for quadrics) holds if $r\le4$. \end{corollary} The reason we can get rid of the restriction on degree of the line bundle for small $r$ is because we can always verify the hypothesis on $TC$ in Theorem \ref{mainresult} (b) if $r\le4$.
 Thus $(MRC)^r_{g,d}$ always imply $(MRC)^r_{g+1,d+1}$.

-For higher syzygies, unlike conjecture \ref{MRC}, we do not expect analogously $\min\{k_{p,1},k_{p-1,2}\}=0$ for $p\ge2$.
+For higher syzygies, we do not expect analogously $\min\{k_{p,1},k_{p-1,2}\}=0$ for $p\ge2$.
 We refer the audience to section $2$ for a counterexample.
-Nevertheless, we do wish to use the inductive approach as above to obtain certain vanishing results or effective upper bounds on $k_{p,q}$.
+Nevertheless, we do wish to to obtain certain vanishing results or effective upper bounds on $k_{p,q}$.

 The difficulty to generalize the inductive argument to higher syzygies is two-fold.
-Firstly, there are too few known cases to start the induction with.
-Besides some low genus examples, Voisin's solution to the generic Green conjecture is essentially the only known case.
-This restrict us only to consider $h^1=1$ case.
-Secondly, for higher syzygies, we do not have an analog of theorem \ref{mainresult}.
+First, there are relatively few known cases to start the induction with.
+There is essentially a single known starting series of examples for vanishing of syzygies, namely Voisin's solution to the generic Green conjecture.
+Besides Voisin's theorem, Farkas \cite{F2} proved that properties ${\bf{GV}}(2)^7_{16,21}$ and ${\bf{GV}}(3)^{10}_{22,30}$ hold.
+Secondly, for higher syzygies, the sufficient condition for \textquotedblleft extra" Koszul classes to be obstructed is not as geometric.